-As in the landscape Compare Report, green correlates with pre-treatment, while blue indicates post-treatment results in the bar chart.
+Each fire behavior feature has a section of the report, starting with Flame Length.
+Note the side by side bar chart for flame lengths where green correlates with pre-treatment behavior, while blue indicates post-treatment results in the bar chart.
 You can see from this bar chart that the number of acres in the lower Flame Length bins goes up post-treatment, while the number in the higher Flame Length bins goes down, indicating a decrease in higher Flame Length post-treatment.
-The table to the right quantitatively supports this, clearly showing the acres shifting toward the lower flame length bins, post-treatment.
+Scrolling further down you'll find these results in a table format as well, clearly showing the acres shifting toward the lower flame length bins, post-treatment.

 The Percent Difference Graph for Flame Lengths demonstrates the shift towards lower Flame Lengths post-treatment.
-You can see the positive percent difference in the 0-1, 1-4, and 4-8 foot bins, while the bins correlating to higher Flame Lengths indicate a drop in the percent difference.
+You can see the positive percent difference in the 0-1 foot bin, while the bins correlating to higher Flame Lengths indicate a drop in the percent difference.
 The pie charts tell the same story, plainly showing the smaller sections of red/orange/yellow in the post-treatment chart.

-Scroll through the rest of the summary report to view the rest of fire behavior characteristics.
+Scroll through the rest of the summary report to view the other fire behavior characteristics, such as the reduction in modeled crown fire activity following the treatment.